George C. Prendergast, PhD

 President and CEO, Lankenau Institute for Medical Research

-George C. Prendergast, PhD was appointed the President and CEO of the Lankenau Institute for Medical Research (LIMR) in December 2004.
+Dr. George C. Prendergast serves as President and CEO of the Lankenau Institute for Medical Research (LIMR).
+Dr. Prendergast, a distinguished researcher with nearly four decades of experience, joined LIMR in 2004.

-In 2002, he moved his research efforts at Wistar and DuPont to LIMR, where he has pioneered new principles to prognose and treat advanced cancers.
-In particular, Prendergast and his team at LIMR have developed an exciting new immune therapy currently in Phase II clinical trials at Main Line Health hospitals that stimulates a patient's immune system to destroy metastatic cancer cells.
+In 2002, he moved his research efforts from Wistar and DuPont to LIMR, where he has pioneered new principles to prognose and treat advanced cancers.
+In particular, Dr. Prendergast and his team at LIMR have developed new immune therapy principles currently in clinical testing stages, including at Main Line Health hospitals, which act by stimulating a patient's immune system to effectively destroy metastatic cancer cells.

-Along with his scientific and leadership roles, Prendergast also served as the Editor-in-Chief of Cancer Research, one of the most highly cited journals in the field.
-In leading LIMR, the research center for Main Line Health, he has developed a world-class reputation marked by numerous recognitions and honors.
+Along with his scientific and leadership roles, Dr. Prendergast has also served as the Editor-in-Chief of Cancer Research, one of the most highly cited journals in the field.
+In 2025, he was recognized as one of the top 2% most impactful scientists in the world by the Stanford-Elsevier survey.
+As the leader of LIMR, the research center for Main Line Health, his world-class reputation is marked by numerous recognitions and honors.